microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 In Postman, click on `Collections` on the left, select the `FHIR CALLS` collection, and then select `POST AuthorizeGetToken`.
 Press `Send` on the right.

-__Important:__ Be sure to make the `fhir-proxy` environment active by selecting from the dropdown menu above the `Send` button.
-In the image below, `fhir-proxy` is shown as the active environment.
+__Important:__ Be sure to make the `fhir-service` environment active by selecting from the dropdown menu above the `Send` button.
+In the image below, `fhir-service` is shown as the active environment.

 <img src="./images/Screenshot_2022-02-16_171631_edit2.png" height="328">